It’s often, if not always, a good idea to provide some form of test or assessment after providing job training to employees.

 Tips for Creating Valid Tests

 Now that you know what a valid test is and see why it’s an important concept, here are a few tips for creating valid tests:

 - Make sure your test matches your learning objective.
 For example, if you want someone to be able to operate a machine, don’t create a test that asks them to explain how to operate a machine.
-Instead, assess their ability to actually operate it.
+Why?
+Because operating a machine is much different than explaining how to operate the machine.
+Instead, assess their ability to actually operate the machine.
 Or, don’t test their ability to operate the machine while it’s running much more slowly than it will when they need to operate it on the job.
 Or, don’t test them in an environment with fewer distractions than they’ll have to deal with on the job.
 Instead, create a test that evaluates their ability to operate the machine at normal work speed and with normal work distractions.

 - Ask real-world experts (so-called subject matter experts) for their input in creating the test to match real-world expectations and experiences.